-A variety of skills are needed for every job, there’s no doubt about that.
+Various skills are needed for every job; there’s no doubt about that.

-Some skills translate well from company to company whereas others, not so much.
+Some skills translate well from company to company, whereas others do not.

-But you cannot deny that even the most tech-avoidant jobs out there are still at least somewhat driven by technology.
-A construction worker might never need to use a computer for their job but they likely need to keep track of time or do other administrative tasks with technology.
+But you cannot deny that even the most non-technical jobs out there are still at least somewhat driven by technology.
+A construction worker might never need a computer for their job, but they likely need to keep track of time or do other administrative tasks with technology.

-Training for technical and soft skills is approached very differently.
+Training for technical and soft skills requires a very different approach.

-Both are essential for success in any professional field and the line between when one ends and the other begins is sometimes blurred.
-Even with technology, you have to use good judgment which only comes with soft skills.
+Both are essential for success in any professional field, and the line between when one ends and the other begins is sometimes blurred.
+Even with the technical parts of a job, employees have to blend in soft skills.
+That means soft skills are incredibly beneficial in technical training.

 That means it’s essential to understand the unique qualities of each one and how training for them works differently.
 It’s also helpful to know how they work together to create an optimal work experience.